indiana-university/rivet-icons/README.md

 | Can build custom icon set | Yes | Yes | Yes |

 1. Latest browser versions of Chrome, Edge, Firefox, and Safari.
-1. IE11 does not support [custom elements](https://caniuse.com/custom-elementsv1) or [CSS variables](https://caniuse.com/css-variables).
+1. Internet Explorer does not support [custom elements](https://caniuse.com/custom-elementsv1) or [CSS variables](https://caniuse.com/css-variables).
-1. The [`svg4everybody` polyfill](https://github.com/jonathantneal/svg4everybody) is needed if using an external SVG sprite file.
+1. Internet Explorer does not support [SVG external content](https://caniuse.com/mdn-svg_elements_use_external_uri).
+Use the [`svg4everybody` polyfill](https://github.com/jonathantneal/svg4everybody) to provide support.
 1. Icons inherit their color from the CSS `color` property.

 ## Use CSS icons